Looking for fun and exciting things to do during the spring in Toronto?

 There are plenty of fun things to do in Kensington Market, including café hopping and vintage shopping!

-If you’re looking to do fun guided tours in the area, I’d definitely recommend checking out this Canadian food tour in Kensington Market, where you can learn what exactly “Canadian food” is while sampling bites from 7 local shops.
+If you’re looking to do fun guided tours in the area, I’d definitely recommend checking out this international food tour in Kensington Market, where you can sample 6 diverse bites in the neighbourhood.

 Or, check out this 2-hour Kensington Market and Chinatown walking tour, where you can learn about the history of both neighbourhoods!